damo-da/gwdl/README.md

 ```

 The peak classification accuracy was given by `csp_svm` at 85.29%.
-This pipeline utilized signal
-filtering (whitening and 30-400Hz bandpass), followed by Common Spatial Patterns (ndimensions = auto).

 ## Packages used